zalando/skipper/docs/reference/backends.md

 - `roundRobin`: backend is chosen by the round robin algorithm, starting with a random selected backend to spread across all backends from the beginning
 - `random`: backend is chosen at random
-- `consistentHash`: backend is chosen by a consistent hashing algorithm with the client remote IP as input to the hash function
+- `consistentHash`: backend is chosen by a consistent hashing algorithm with the client X-Forwarded-For header with remote IP as the fallback as input to the hash function
 - __TODO__: https://github.com/zalando/skipper/issues/557

 Route example with 2 backends and the `roundRobin` algorithm: